tmobile/codeless/README.md

 ##### Running sample test

-Before using ETP Codeless project you must first clone it to your local machine. you can download the project from github with out using any git tool. https://github.com/tmobile/codeless
+Before using ETP Codeless project you must first clone it to your local machine. you can download the project from github with out using any git tool. go to https://github.com/tmobile/codeless to download the ETP Codeless project.

 You can also clone the project using your favorite git GUI tool or from the command line with using git command:
 ```